Moncevicius/news-app/README.md

     d.
 Date of publication
     e.
 Description of the article
     f.
-Link to "Read more" to go to the article page If no picture is returned from the API, a placeholder should be displayed instead.
+Link to "Read more" to go to the article page If no picture is returned from the API, a placeholder is being displayed instead.

 ![snap1](https://user-images.githubusercontent.com/72519578/235508942-c4f24e85-f3aa-4094-b1f6-f34e3f974fb4.jpg)